Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 ### Provisioned Throughput

-Read Capacity Units (RCU): (round up to 4K)
+**Read Capacity Units (RCU)**: (round up to 4K)
 - Strongly Consistent Reads: 1/s
 - Eventually Consistent Reads: 2/s

-Q: 5 items of 10 KB per second using eventual consistency, calculate the read throughput?
+?> Q: 5 items of 10 KB per second using eventual consistency, calculate the read throughput?
 1. how many unit per item?
 10KB round up to 4KB / 4KB = 3 unit /s
 2. 5 * 3 = 15 unit /s
 3. read throughput
   - eventual consistency ceil(15 / 2) = 8
   - strong consistency 15

+?> Q: read 80 items per second from a table.
+The items are 3 KB in size, strong consistency
+1. 80 * 1 = 80 units
+2. 80 units for strong consistency
+3. 40 units for eventual consistency

-Write Capacity Units (WCU):
+**Write Capacity Units (WCU)**: (round up to 1KB)
+- 1/s

+?> Q: write 100 items per second to your table, and that the items are 512 bytes in size
+1. each write requires one provisioned write capacity unit.
+2. 100 * 1KB = 100 units

+?> Q: write 3 items per second to your table, and that the items are 3KB bytes in size
+1. 3 * 3 = 9 units

 `ProvisionedThroughputExceededException` HTTP error 400